OPENING DAY

 You can leave letters/cards on check-in day (6x8 inch envelopes or smaller) or use the one-way email system (via your online account) and we will print and deliver your messages to your campers.
 We will mail out any letters or cards that your camper writes during her session.

-You may also leave a max of two packaged envelopes (2 in the one week sessions, 4 in the two week sessions and 3 in the nine day session) to be delivered during her session.
+You may also leave a max of two packaged envelopes (2 in the one week sessions, 4 in the two week sessions and 3 in the ten day session) to be delivered during her session.
 Packages must be in a sealed postal envelope (no bigger than 10.5x15).
 Packages not in sealed envelopes of the approved sizes will not be accepted!
 Be sure to put your campers name, cabin and day you want delivered clearly on the outside of the envelope.
 You can purchase these envelopes at Target, Walmart, etc. or purchase one at drop off for a minimal fee.

 You may also order through our online Canteen Store at rockyriverranch.com.
 There are lots of items to choose from including some pre-made care packages - look for a flyer with these options to be emailed in early April.
 You can easily purchase items ahead of time or during the session via your online account.
 If ordering during a session, your order must be placed by 8pm to be delivered the next day.
 Remember, no letters or packages will be delivered on Sundays or check out day!